 Law: Meaning, Definition and its Kinds

-Law is derived from the German word ‘Lag’ means fixed or evenly.
+Law is derived from the German word ‘Lag’, which means fixed or evenly.
 Politically, as per regulations and rules, Law is enforced by the State to regulate human conduct for the administration of Justice.

 Meaning of Law:

-According to Merriam Webster Dictionary, the meaning of the law is;
+According to the Merriam-Webster Dictionary, the meaning of the law is;

 “A binding custom or practice of a community”.